xiongyee2000/imachine_cpp/README.md

 Different from many other state machine frameworks, e.g. the one in RoseRT, the SME in this framework uses the NSM and the DAR to drive a state machine.
 NSM is the acronym for Naked State Machine, which is a state machine that has no action.
 DAR is the acronym for Dynamic Action Registration, which is a mechanism that allows a user hook desired actions to the NSM.

+## State Machine Runtime Dynamic

+Normally a state machine is predefined by users.
+But advanced machine intellegence requires a state machine be able to "evolve" itself when the environment changes.
+The I-Machine framework is aimed to provide the capability for state machine to change its states/transitions/event-handling etc. at runtime.

-# Value
+# Values

-By using NSM and DAR the transition logic of a state machine is totally decoupled from user action logic of an application; and by decoupling the transition logic from the user action logic, the framework improves the flexibility and reusability of a state machine.
+* By using NSM and DAR the transition logic of a state machine is totally decoupled from user action logic of an application; and by decoupling the transition logic from the user action logic, the framework improves the flexibility and reusability of a state machine.
+* With the State Machine Runtime Dynamic feature, the framework constructs a fundamental basis for the advanced machine learning and machine intellegence.